microsoft/fabricrealtimelab/modules/module07b.md

 - [x] Loaded and ran the DS 2 notebook, which loaded available ML models and generated predictions
 - [x] Stored the predictions in a new lakehouse table
-- [x] Build a Power BI report incorporating the prediction data

 [Continue >](./module07c.md)